378th Air Expeditionary Wing: Twenty-first century

 The unit was converted to provisional status as the 378th Air Expeditionary Group 24 October 2005.
 It was activated in August 2019, then redesignated the 378th Air Expeditionary Wing on 14 November 2019.

 In June 2019, members of the 621st Contingency Response Group, "Devil Raiders", deployed to Saudi Arabia to reopen Prince Sultan Air Base, servicing fighter aircraft operating from the base from 24 June.
 On 31 July the 621st contingent began downsizing, as the 378th Group was activated on 2 August to manage the base.
 Although the 621st's mission ended on 13 September, some members remained to assist the 378th until it expanded to become the 378th Air Expeditionary Wing.

 On 17 December 2019, in response to increasing tensions with Iran, the unit was formally activated as the 378th Air Expeditionary Wing at Prince Sultan Air Base, Saudi Arabia.
 The newly reactivated wing received its first combat aircraft shortly thereafter, when McDonnell Douglas F-15E Strike Eagles from the 494th Expeditionary Fighter Squadron arrived in early January 2020.
-The 494th would be replaced by General Dynamics F-16 Fighting Falcons from the Triple Nickel 555th Expeditionary Fighter Squadron in late February 2020.
+The 494th was replaced by General Dynamics F-16 Fighting Falcons from the Triple Nickel 555th Expeditionary Fighter Squadron in late February 2020.
 Due to the COVID-19 pandemic, the originally planned March redeployment to Aviano Air Base was rescheduled to 20 April 2020.

-In addition to hosting the 494th EFS and 555th EFS for traditional CENTCOM deployments, the 378th AEW has also conducted "Agile Combat Employment" exercises with Lockheed Martin F-35A Lightning II, Northrop Grumman E-8C JSTARS and Boeing E-3 Sentry.
+In addition to hosting the 494th EFS and 555th EFS for traditional CENTCOM deployments, the 378th AEW has also conducted "Agile Combat Employment" exercises with Lockheed Martin F-35A Lightning II, the Northrop Grumman E-8 Joint STARS and Boeing E-3 Sentry.
 The intent of these exercises (which are considerably shorter than a normal deployment) was to demonstrate the Wing's ability to rapidly increase its number and variety of combat aircraft in the event tensions in the region were to escalate.

 The wing has supported deployments where numerous operational units have acted as the major force provider of expeditionary units.
 These have included: